Learn something new every day More Info... by email

 Leukopenia, also known as leucopenia or leukocytopenia, is when the blood has an abnormally low amount of white blood cells, or leukocytes.
 It is from the greek words that mean "white" and "deficiency."
 When there is a lowered amount of white blood cells in the blood, there is a higher risk of contracting an infection.

 Leukopenia can be caused by medications, cancer treatments like chemotherapy and radiation, immune lowering diseases such as HIV, and even influenza.
-Other causes of leukopenia are mineral deficiencies like copper and zinc, sepsis, and aplastic anemia.
+Other causes are mineral deficiencies like copper and zinc, sepsis, and aplastic anemia.
 Medications that can typically lower white blood cells are antipsychotic drugs, immunosuppressive drugs, interferons, and some antidepressants.

-The symptoms of leukopenia only start to show once there is a severe case; mild cases don't usually have symptoms.
+The symptoms only start to show once there is a severe case; mild cases don't usually have symptoms.
 They include anemia, pneumonia, liver abscess, and mouth inflammation.
 There are also signs of headache, fever, cravings for hot drinks, and irritability.
 For women, their periods may last longer and be heavier, and they may suffer from hot flashes.

 A diagnosis can be made with a simple blood draw.
 This blood test is called a complete blood count (CBC) and will measure the amount of white blood cells in the blood.
 This is typically the only way to tell if someone has an abnormally low amount.